Search

 Business Applications – MediaPipe with Viso Suite

 The Viso Suite enterprise computer vision platform seamlessly integrates MediaPipe.
-The Viso platform adds no-code development, infrastructure scaling, edge device management, model training, and more to cover the entire AI vision application lifecycle beyond the features of MediaPipe.
+The Viso platform adds features to accelerate development, infrastructure scaling, edge device management, model training, and more to cover the entire AI vision application lifecycle beyond the features of MediaPipe in the business processes.

 MediaPipe, on the other hand, operates at much higher-level semantics and allows more complex and dynamic behavior.
 For example, one input can generate zero, one, or multiple outputs, which cannot be modeled with neural networks.
 Video processing and AI perception require streaming processing compared to batching methods.